Watercolor for Poul Bjerre (1916) by Wassily Kandinsky

 9.1 × 13.4" (23.0 × 34.0 cm)

-This expressive watercolor, associated with the ‘fairytale’ “Bagatelles” series, was a gift to psychiatrist Poul Bjerre, which had helped Kandinsky very much presenting his works to Swedish viewers.
+This expressive watercolor, associated with the "fairytale" 'Bagatelles' series, was a gift to the psychiatrist Dr. Poul Bjerre, who had greatly helped Kandinsky in presenting his works to Swedish viewers.

-Depiction of certain people was not typical for the artist, and this work is one of the few.
-We see Doctor Poul Bjerre standing under the tree and looking some bird over, and artist Ernst Norlind on horseback, with the brightly colored landscape as a background, reminding of the early ‘folklore’ works by the artist.
-Surely, Kandinsky could not fail but fill these images, connecting the fairytale and the real, with meaning.
-Art critics have several interpretations of the painting, but it seems that Poul Bjerre did that best of all on the back of the picture: “The bird that I am staring at so intently should be interpreted psychoanalytically as a man picking at himself.
+"The bird that I am staring at so intently should be interpreted psychoanalytically as a man picking at himself.
 The lake could be any lake and the house could be any house.
-But one should note that Mrs M?nter whom Kandinsky visited was at our country farm in September of the year before.
+But one should note that Mrs. Münter, whom Kandinsky visited, was at our country farm in September of the previous year.
 It is perhaps our special lake that you see and fields and woods with firs and such as you see from a train window.

 More from 1916